 When looking at the system price from a couple of different installers, it can be hard to figure out if System A, System B and System C are really apples-to-apples.
 Different panels, different inverters and even different panel placement can mean a HUGE difference in payback time and value for your buck.
-Here are three measurements you can use to compare systems and nail down where the value for the money is.
+(Not sure what you’re looking at?
+Click here to learn more about how solar technology works.)

 COST PER WATT:

 Figuring out cost per watt is easy.

 Cost of system/how many watts are in the system = Cost Per Watt

-Here’s an example: $35,989/ 12.21 kw or 12,200 watts = $2.94 per watt
+Here’s an example: $35,989/ 12.21 kw or 12,210 watts = $2.94 per watt

-$17,675/$2,021 = 8.74 year payback
+$17,675/$1,937 = 9.12 year payback

 This system makes 12,496 kwh annually.
-At 12 cents a kwh, the value of that power is $1,499.52.
-The system you are evaluating costs $21,203 after the rebate and tax credit is applied.
+At 11.5 cents a kwh, the value of that power is $1,437.
+The system you are evaluating costs $21,203 after the tax credit is applied.

-$21,203/$1,499.52 = 14 year payback
+$21,203/$1,437 = 14.75 year payback